LCpl Robert “Bobby” McCardle

 Now medically retired, Bobby and Stephanie have two children, a daughter Taylor and son Chase.
 Bobby tries not to let his injuries prevent him from being the best dad he can be, although this is difficult because he still experiences challenges within his home.
 Showering poses a safety risk since he has to balance on one leg.
-Receiving a specially adapted custom Homes For Our Troops home with a roll-in shower will eliminate this issue.
+Receiving a specially adapted custom Homes For Our Troops home with a roll-in shower will mitigate this issue.
 Additionally, regaining his freedom and independence in an HFOT home will empower Bobby to plan a career and do more volunteer work.
-He currently coaches his daughter’s softball team, teaches church classes on Sunday, and plays on the Wounded Warrior Amputee Softball Team.
+He currently coaches his daughter’s softball team and teaches church classes on Sunday.
 “I can guarantee when I receive this home I will be finding many more opportunities to serve my community,” he says.

 Originally from Wisconsin, Bobby is choosing to remain in state and build his home there.